How to travel as a student for FREE (or nearly free)

 Most universities have internship opportunities with their affiliates or partners overseas in various areas of study.
 There is typically no payment, however, often housing and travel costs are reimbursed by either your school or the program.

 I interned in Tanzania in 2016 through my university.
-As a PhD student, I was able to secure a scholarship for the internship as it directly related to my thesis research.
-As a result, I was completely sponsored to travel to/from and live in East-Africa for 3 months.
+As a PhD student, I was able to secure a $7000 scholarship for the internship as it directly related to my thesis research.
+As a result, my costs to travel to/from and live in East-Africa for 3 months were completely covered.

 4. Complete clinical or practical hours abroad